Mormon-Projects-Group/gospel-library/README.rst

 * ``book.versions``
     * List of books updated since a given date for the specified language and platform

-All of the following methods return an array:
+All of the following methods return an object:

 Languages
 ---------